seralexeev/xrabbit.dev/README.md

 id: 36
 date: 25-05-2025
 media:
-  - media/36-1.mp4
+  - 36-1.mp4
 ```

-I had already tested the servos before but now I connected them properly to the controller and refined the Python script.
+I already tested the servos before but now I connected them properly to the controller and tweaked the Python script.

 ---